Architecture of Serbia: Interwar Eclecticism and Academic Style

 A continuation of the pre-war Eclectic Styles, the interwar Academic Style was spearheaded by architects from the Serbian Academy of Sciences and Arts as well as white émigré from the Russian Empire, fleeing the Soviets.
 It uses all historic revival styles from the past century in its visual design.

 Art Nouveau and Art Deco

 There was a short continuation of Art Nouveau in the interwar period, mostly replaced by other modernism movements.
-Art Deco in Serbia was not as popular of a architectural style as Art Nouveau was.
+Art Deco in Serbia was not as popular of an architectural style as Art Nouveau was.
 Only few buildings took design elements from the movement, with an emphasis on statues, figure and word reliefs as part of the building's design.
 The Embassy of France in Belgrade by Roger-Henri Expert and Josif Najman is the best example of Art Deco present in Serbia.
 Other examples took elements of existing modernism designs, such as Czech Cubism and Vienna Secession with the Building of the First Danube Steamboat Society (1926) in Belgrade, contributing to a more eclectic approach to Art Deco in Serbia.